Share This Article

 Stereotypes and Prejudices

-Stereotypes refer to expectations and beliefs that people have about a particular group of people.
-Prejudices have everything to do with how society responds to these people emotionally.
-Both lead to discrimination.
 What comes to mind when you hear the word “witch?”
-You probably pictured a hag with long crooked nails dressed in black stirring a cauldron.
+You probably picture a hag with long crooked nails dressed in black and stirring a cauldron.
 Much of what we know now about witchcraft is from pop culture, literature, and films.
-Keep in mind that these promote stereotypes for witches.
+Keep in mind that all these promote stereotypes for witches.
 Witches are rarely presented as heroic.
-Instead, they are believed to use their powers to bring misfortunes and bad luck.
+Instead, they are believed to use their powers to bring misfortune and bad luck.

 Trauma